 DataCore specializes in software-defined storage (SDS) solutions that allow businesses to maximize their investments in existing storage infrastructure.
 By intelligently managing data placement, storage systems can be optimized to ensure the highest performing storage system have the capacity to run the businesses most mission-critical applications.
-During these stressful times when you are not able to expand or refresh your hardware, DataCore vFilO software is especially valuable in pooling capacity from separate NAS devices and file servers for optimal capacity utilization and load distribution.

 - Put off storage CAPEX investment for some time in the future (to when you have fully exhausted available capacity)

 - Leverage existing storage and low-cost cloud storage to store inactive unstructured data

 - Balance capacity and load on existing storage to avoid performance bottlenecks and resource contention